eikem/aw-report/README.md

     php composer.phar install

 #Usage
 Open command line and change into the public folder.
-You now got the following options:
+You now have the following options:

 To show both options to run the program, enter: